imjoy-team/ImJoy/docs/development.md

  Importantly, `_workflow_id`, `_variables`, `_op` and `_source_op` can be used to implement interactivity between plugins, meaning if the user changed a state in one of the result window, the downstream workflow will be updated automatically.

-### Run-time behavior of native Python plugins
+### Run-time behaviour of native Python plugins
-You can control the run-time behavior of a Python plugin process with the `flags` field in the `<config>` block.
+You can control the run-time behaviour of a Python plugin process with the `flags` field in the `<config>` block.
 Next we provide next nomenclature and additional explanations to explain the different options you have to control how the Python processes running on the plugin engine interact with the ImJoy interface.

 * **Interface**: web interface of ImJoy.
 You can have ImJoy running on multiple browser windows, i.e. multiple interfaces.
 * **Plugin Engine**: running in the background to execute Python code from different Python plugins.